zwanenberg/TransparantieTool/README.md

 In the situation that fTrace cannot be used, Zwanenberg can receive the transparancy information via a direct connection.

 For every delivery to a Zwanenberg plant you need to upload one XML file with the requested information.
-Upload can via sFTP.
-Information about sFTP will be provided to you after both parties have agreed about using this method.
+You can upload via sFTP.
+Information about sFTP connection will be provided to you after both parties have agreed about using this method.

 The XML will be validated to the XSD.